raphael-m-prismic/welltech-test/README.md

 ALGOLIA_ADMIN_API_KEY= Admin API Key
 ```

-To index our data on Algolia, we need to send the content from the CMS to Algolia.
+To index your data on Algolia, you need to send the content from the CMS to Algolia.
 This data also needs to be processed correctly.
 A good solution for this is to create an API route in Next.js.
 Let’s create a new directory in `./app/api/algolia`, and inside, add a file called `route.js`, then add the following code:

 > `./app/api/algolia/route.js`